-- More information about state-approved testing and the current approved & trusted testing partners can be found on our new page Hawaii Covid Testing, Costs, & Partners →
+- More information about state-approved testing and the current approved & trusted testing partners can be found on our new page Hawaii Covid Testing and Procedures →

 - To reiterate, the test result must be done prior to arrival and the traveler must present evidence of this test upon arrival.

 Additional information & traveler FAQ's can be found in our updated article on Hawaii Reopening - What you need to know →

 - Travelers will be able to upload their negative test result when they complete their travel and health forms on the Safe Travels digital system: travel.hawaii.gov

 - Effective beginning Tuesday, November 24th, travelers wishing to bypass the 14-day mandatory quarantine must have their negative COVID-19 test results, from a trusted testing partner, prior to departure for the state of Hawaii.
 If test results are not available before boarding the final leg of the trip, the traveler must quarantine for 14 days or the length of their stay, whichever is shorter.
 Previously, if the results were not available upon arrival at a Hawaii airport, a traveler simply needed to wait for their negative result to come in before they could be released from quarantine.
 This will no longer be the case beginning November 24th.